Skip to content

 allow if { not deny; financial.allow }

-deny if { some msg; financial.deny[msg] }
+deny if { some msg; userpolicy.deny[msg] }

-requires_hitl if { some msg; financial.hitl[msg] }
+requires_hitl if { some msg; userpolicy.hitl[msg] }

 Extending in your own project